Leeds Festival: Sam Fender crowned king of the North with career-defining set

 "This is the biggest milestone for us", beamed the 29-year-old, whose set pulled from his two number one albums.

-Coming on stage to an old Frank Sinatra number, the "Geordie Springsteen" howls out the opener, The Kitchen, backed by his trusted band's big guitars and booming brass section.
+Coming on stage to an old Frank Sinatra number, the "Geordie Springsteen" howls out the opener, The Kitchen, backed by his trusted band's big guitars, keys and booming brass section.

 "Leeds, come on!" he cries.